Part Two: The Architecture

 Society

 A society is a governed collective of entities with shared rules, transparent processes, and formal membership.
-Entities are born into societies through a citizenship lifecycle:
+Every society must implement a minimum set of roles:

-• Applied— the entity requests membership
+• Applied — the entity requests membership

-• Provisional— limited rights during an evaluation period
+• Provisional — limited rights during an evaluation period

-• Active— full participation rights
+• Active — full participation rights

-• Suspended— rights temporarily restricted (with a path to reinstatement)
+• Suspended — rights temporarily restricted (with a path to reinstatement)

-• Terminated— permanent exit
+• Terminated — permanent exit

 This lifecycle is governed, auditable, and reversible (except termination).
 It mirrors how organizations actually manage access — onboarding, probation, full access, suspension for cause, and offboarding.